 John has extensive experience in establishing offices and systems, publishing legal guidelines, conducting major investigations, and providing legal and policy advice.
 He established two offices (ACLEI and OAIC), and conducted independent reviews of other offices and government programs.
 As Ombudsman and Information Commissioner John published over 70 investigation reports, including the six volume NSW ‘Operation Prospect’ report on police corruption investigations to culminate the largest single Ombudsman investigation in Australia.
 In recent years he has conducted independent reviews of the medicinal cannabis scheme, the My Health Records Act, a Federal Court data breach, ABC complaint handling, and the Modern Slavery Act.

 Ian McPhee AO PSM

 Ian was awarded an honorary First Class Medal of Honour by the Government of Indonesia in 2009 and honorary degree of Doctor of the University of Central Queensland in 2012.
-Ian is currently an Adjunct Professor at the Australian National University.
+Ian is currently a Distinguished Honorary Professor at the Australian National University.

 Ian has an enduring interest in sound organisational governance, policy development and performance.
-He is a non-executive director of Beston Global Food Company, a member of a number of audit committees and is undertaking governance reviews for the Australian banking industry and the ACT Government.
+He has been a non-executive director of Beston Global Food Company, and undertaken governance reviews for the banking industry and CPA Australia.
+He is currently the ACT Public Sector Standards Commissioner (part time), a member of a number of audit committees, a member of the Council of Central Queensland University, and chair of PriceWaterhouseCoopers Audit Quality Advisory Board.

 Phone: +61 409 742 983